We are currently hiring for our summer programs!

 STATE POSITION NUMBER: Temporary- Part Time

-WORK SCHEDULE: Temporary Part-Time, approximately 30 hours per week (additional hours may be required, including some nights and weekends).
+WORK SCHEDULE: Temporary Part-Time, Monday Through Saturday, approximately 5-10 hours per week (additional hours may be required, including some nights and weekends).

 LOCATION: South Carolina Governor’s School for the Arts and Humanities, Greenville, South Carolina